iFast GLOBAL BANK: Loss-making asset underreports its losses. No foreseeable profits. Continuous equity infusions. Ineffective management.

 3) The iGB bank’s primary business is remittance-based fees and commissions.
 However, net fees / commission income has dropped from £3.656 million in 2022 to £3.557 million in 2023 (Fig. 2).
 This may be due to the rampant competition in the remittances sector in the UK from both traditional players as well as global fintech giants (such as REVOLUT, WISE, PayPal, etc.)

-This may indicate support for our “rotten bank” hypothesis, necessitating further goodwill impairment charge at IFAST.
+This may indicate support for our “rotten bank” hypothesis, necessitating further goodwill impairment charges at IFAST.

-4) According to the Eagle Peak Holdings Limited (EPHL) 2023 annual report, this bank-holding company does not expect profitability of iGB bank in the foreseeable future (Fig. 3).
+4) iFast management aims to have a profitable quarter in Q4, 2024 at its UK bank operations.
+Nevertheless, according to the iGB and Eagle Peak Holdings Limited (EPHL) 2023 annual reports, they do not expect meaningful profitability of iGB bank in the foreseeable future (Fig. 3).
 Again, this supports our “rotten bank” hypothesis, which may necessitate further goodwill impairment charge at IFAST Global Bank (iGB).

 5) Interestingly, the former CEO of BFC Bank, Mr Mujahid Malik, is still the CEO of the iGB digital bank.
 He appears to be an accountant by training and is currently working for the following six UK companies: IFAST Global Bank Ltd, CoveFine Property Management Ltd, MRM Investments Ltd, 33 Abercorn Place Ltd, 31 Abercorn Place Freehold Ltd, and Apsley Grange Ltd (Fig. 4).

-How will an outdated/stagnant management team at iGB compete in the high-tech cut-throat fintech and digital banking global market?!
+How will an outdated/stagnant and unfocused management team at iGB compete in the high-tech cut-throat fintech and digital banking global market?!
 Again, this probably goes to support our “rotten bank” hypothesis.

 Accounting Questions about IFAST Global Bank